MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

 Once you have a recording of the page's performance, you can assess the page's performance and find the cause of any performance issues.

 1. The **CPU** chart is displayed along the top.
 The colors in the **CPU** chart correspond to the colors in the **Summary** panel, at the bottom of the **Performance** tool.
 The **CPU** chart shows that these regions make up a large area, meaning that the CPU was maxed out during the recording.
-Whenever the CPU is maxed out for long periods, that's an indicator that you should find ways to do less work.
+Whenever the CPU is maxed out for long periods, that's an indicator that the page is not performing well.

    ![The CPU chart and Summary panel.](../media/evaluate-performance-performance-cpu-chart.msft.png)